Homotopical resolutions associated to deformable adjunctions: Homotopical categories and derived functors

 \subsection{Derived functors between homotopical categories}

 Of course a generic functor $F \colon \aC \to \aD$ between homotopical categories might fail to be homotopical, in which case it is convenient to have a ``closest'' homotopical approximation.
 Formally, a \emph{total left derived functor} of $F$ is a \emph{right} Kan extension of $\aC \xrightarrow{F} \aD \to \Ho\aD$ along the localization $\aC \to \Ho\aC$.
 In practice, it is easier to work with functors between the homotopical categories rather than functors between the associated homotopy categories.
-With this in mind, a (\emph{point-set}) \emph{left derived functor} is a functor $\bL F$ together with a natural transformation $\bL F \to F$ so that the composite with the localization $\aD \to \Ho\aD$ is a total left derived functor of $F$. \emph{Total} and \emph{point-set right derived functors} are defined dually.
+With this in mind, a (\emph{point-set}) \emph{left derived functor} is a functor $\bL F \colon \aC \to \aD$ together with a natural transformation $\bL F \to F$ so that the composite with the localization $\aD \to \Ho\aD$ is a total left derived functor of $F$. \emph{Total} and \emph{point-set right derived functors} are defined dually; the total right derived functor is a left Kan extension.

 Derived functors need not exist in general but when they do it is often for the following reason.
 Frequently, a non-homotopical functor nonetheless preserves all weak equivalences between certain ``good'' objects.
-Supping this is the case, if the category admits a reflection into this subcategory of ``good'' objects, then precomposition with the reflection gives a point-set level derived functor.
+Supposing this is the case, if the category admits a reflection into this subcategory of ``good'' objects, then precomposition with the reflection gives a point-set level derived functor.
 The following definitions make this outline precise.

 \begin{defn} A \emph{left deformation} on $\aC$ consists of a functor $Q \colon \aC \to \aC$ together with a natural weak equivalence $q \colon Q \to 1$.
 A \emph{right deformation} consists of a functor $R \colon \aC \to \aC$ and a natural weak equivalence $r \colon 1 \to R$. \end{defn}